Xion/gisht.py/README.rst

 Notes
 ~~~~~

-Right now, this project is in early stages.
-If you want to help,
+Right now, this project is in early stages. `ROADMAP.rst` file contains some ideas
+on where it could be headed in the near and/or further future.

-look for all the numerous ``TODO``\ s scattered about and try bringing their number down :)
+If you want to help, your best bet is to look for all the numerous ``TODO``\ s
+scattered about the code case, and try to bring their number down :)

 This should get you started on the development::